-Dosing in Cervical Dystonia
+2.3 Dosing in Cervical Dystonia

-The recommended initial dose of DYSPORT for the treatment of cervical dystonia is 500 Units given intramuscularly as a divided dose among affected muscles in patients with or without a history of prior treatment with botulinum toxin.
-(A description of the average DYSPORT dose and percentage of total dose injected into specific muscles in the pivotal clinical trials can be found in Table 12 of Section 14.1, Clinical Studies - Cervical Dystonia.)
+The recommended initial dose of DYSPORT for the treatment of cervical dystonia in adults is 500 Units given intramuscularly as a divided dose among affected muscles in patients with or without a history of prior treatment with botulinum toxin.
+(A description of the average DYSPORT dose and percentage of total dose injected into specific muscles in the pivotal clinical trials can be found in Table 15 of Section 14.1, Clinical Studies - Cervical Dystonia.)
 Limiting the dose injected into the sternocleidomastoid muscle may reduce the occurrence of dysphagia.
 Clinical studies with DYSPORT in cervical dystonia suggest that the peak effect occurs between two and four weeks after injection.
-Simultaneous EMG-guided application of DYSPORT may be helpful in locating active muscles.
+Simultaneous guided injection of DYSPORT with EMG and/or ultrasound may be helpful in locating active muscles.